jjziets/vasttools/README.md

 Prometheus Grafana monitoring systems, send alerts and track all metrics regarding your equipment and also track earnings and rentals. https://github.com/jjziets/DCMontoring

-## Addressing Nvml error when using Ubuntu 22 and 24
+## Addressing nvml error when using Ubuntu 22 and 24
-run the below script if you have problem swiht vast installer on 22,24 and nvml error
+run the script below if you have a problem with vast installer on 22,24 and nvml error
 ```bash
 sudo wget https://github.com/jjziets/vasttools/raw/main/nvml_fix.sh
 sudo chmod +x nvml_fix.sh